+12.7.3.
 Enable Maintenance Mode

-The maintenance mode of Sipwise C5 will disable some background services (for instance: ngcp-mediator) during the software upgrade.
+The maintenance mode of the Sipwise C5 will disable some background services (for instance: ngcp-mediator) during the software upgrade.
 It thus prevents the system from getting into an inconsistent state while the upgrade is being performed.
-You can activate maintenance mode by applying a simple configuration change as described later.
+You can activate maintenance mode by applying a simple configuration change on the standby node as described later.

-· Pull pending configuration (if any):
+• Pull pending configuration (if any):